 Product and Engineering Wisdom - Issue #17

-Wisdom and tips from Senior Product Managers who work with development teams.
+Tips, advice and guides from Senior Product Managers

 A free fortnightly email that highlights the relevant tips, advice, and case studies from the world of product and engineering for the SEO community.

 In this issue, the topic is lessons from Senior Product Managers working with development teams.

 P.S.
 I missed my usual two-week slot on Thursday mornings because I had just come back from camping in the Lake District.
 Apologies if anyone was waiting for the newsletter to hit their inboxes!

 A practical Reddit post on the lessons learned from 10 years working in product management.

 Adam’s Insight: I read this post and immediately wanted to share this via Twitter but I wanted to hold off for my SEO Sprint readers :).